Dubai On a Budget

 If you're in Dubai between late November and late February, you'll want to be sure to take a trip to the Global Village.
 This annual gathering of countries around the world is a makeshift flea market where you can pick up souvenirs from all over the world.
 Each country has its own pavilion with replicas of their most famous landmarks, and because this is Dubai, there is typically a raffle with prizes like cars and gold bars.

 And just because Dubai is in the desert doesn't mean you can't enjoy your favorite winter sports.
-In the Mall of the Emirates there is a national skiing center.
+Inside the Mall of the Emirates is a national skiing center, complete with real snow.
 They provide all the equipment you'll need to enjoy skiing and snowboarding.

 No matter what mode of transportation you use, you'll want to invest in a Nol Card.
 This prepaid debit card can be used to pay for metro trams, buses, waterbuses, paid parking and taxis.
 They are available at metro stations and most major bus stations.